ForgeRock/forgeops/helm/README.md

 3) Build your Docker images, or set up access to a registry where those images can be pulled.
 The default docker repository and tag names are set in each helm chart in values.yaml.
 You can override these in your custom.yaml file.
-The default assumes the docker images are in the docker cache (i.e. you have done a docker build direct to the minikube docker machine).
+The default assumes the docker images are in the docker cache (i.e. you have done a docker build direct to the Minikube docker machine).
 See the README in the docker/ folder for more information.

 # Configuration